OjeshManandhar/LifeLine-Driver-App-Expo/README.md

 # LifeLine-Driver-App

+**NOT WORKING** any nore, don't know why.
+Removed node_modules/ to reinstall and it stopped working.

 Driver app (LifeLine Driver App) for RATS (major project).
 Most of the codes are copy-pasted from **[LifeLine-App-Test](https://github.com/OjeshManandhar/LifeLine-App-Test)** and **[LifeLine-App](https://github.com/OjeshManandhar/LifeLine-App)**.